-There are four bones around the area of the knee joint: the thigh bone (femur), the main shin bone (tibia), the outer shin bone (fibula) and the knee cap (patella).
-But the main movements of the knee joint are between the femur, the tibia and the patella.
-Tough connective tissue (articular cartilage) lines the ends of the tibia and femur and the back of the patella around the knee joint.
+There are four bones around the area of the knee joint: the thigh bone (femur), the main shin bone (tibia), the outer shin bone (fibula) and the kneecap (patella).
+The main movements of the knee joint are between the femur, the tibia and the patella.
+Tough connective tissue (articular cartilage) covers the ends of the tibia and femur and the back of the patella around the knee joint.
 The articular cartilage reduces friction between the bones of the knee joint and helps smooth movement between them.

 Each knee joint also contains an inner and outer meniscus (a medial and lateral meniscus).
-These are thick rubbery pads of cartilage tissue.
+The menisci (plural of meniscus) are thick rubbery pads of cartilage tissue.
 They are C-shaped and become thinner towards the middle of the joint.
-The menisci cartilages sit on top of, and are in addition to, the usual thin layer of articular cartilage which covers the top of the tibia.
+The meniscal cartilages sit on top of, and are in addition to, the usual thin layer of articular cartilage which covers the top of the tibia.
 The menisci act like shock absorbers to absorb the impact of the upper leg on the lower leg.
-They also help to improve smooth movement and stability of the knee.
+They also help to make the knee movements smooth and help to make the knee stable.

 There are four ligaments around the knee joint.
 A ligament is a tough strip of connective tissue that joins one bone to another bone around a joint.
 The knee joint ligaments help to stabilise and support the knee when it is moved into different positions.